 On 29 September 2017, the Ministry of Natural Resources and Environment promulgated Circular No. 33/2017/TT-BTNMT ("Circular 33") detailing Decree No. 01/2017/ND-CP (“Decree 01”) dated 6 January 2017 of the Government amending and supplementing a number of decrees detailing the implementation of the Land Law and amending and supplementing a number of articles of the circulars guiding the implementation of the Land Law.

 On 29 November 2017, the Ministry of Industry and Trade announced that the quantity of raw tobacco (HS 2401) imported under the tariff quota in 2018 will be 53,604 tons (Fifty-three thousand six hundred and four tons).

-On 4 July 2017, the Vietnamese Government issued Resolution No. 59/NQ-CP on simplifying administrative procedures under the management function of the State Bank of Vietnam (“Resolution 59”) together with the simplification plan for the implementation by the relevant competent agencies (“Plan”).
+On 27 December 2017, the Government issued Resolution No. 136/NQ-CP (“Resolution No. 136”) on simplifying administrative procedures, citizen documents related to population management under the State management functions of the Ministry of Planning and Investment attached with the Plan of simplification for implementation by the relevant competent bodies (the “Plan”).